+'''

 Warning: Rant ahead.

+'''

 The XIM images used a custom compression format.
 Why they chose to use a custom format is beyond me.
-Moreso, the format they chose was that of a PNG algorithm.
+Moreso, the format they chose was that of a PNG algorithm, but not as good.
 So, XIM images are just PNG images but with a custom lookup table and property tags.
 A TIFF format would've worked just as well.
 It's possible this is security by obscurity or NIH syndrome.

-5.20.1 Loading an XIM image
+4.20.1 Loading an XIM image